jlpteaching/ECS154B/lab2/lab2.rst

 ** **DO NOT CHANGE THE GIVEN SUBCIRCUITS IN ANY WAY.
 DOING SO WILL LEAD TO AN AUTOMATIC ZERO.** **

+We will be testing circuits for plagiarism with a new circuit comparison tool courtesy of Christopher Nitta.

 Provided Blocks
 ===============